-In this article, we want to talk about 5 essential tools a luthier can use when installing and diagnosing pickups.
+In this article, we want to talk about five essential tools a luthier can use when installing and diagnosing pickups.
 These tools are tools we use all day, every day.
 The best part about them: they are all very simple to use (and inexpensive)!

 1.)
 Magnetic Polarity Checker

 A Magnetic Polarity Checker is pretty crucial.
 If you don’t have one, you’ll probably need one soon.
 This handy gadget is a tool which tells you which polarity a magnet is.
-You can tell if a magnet has North or South on top.
-This is important for a luthier when customers are ordering a single pickup.
+You can determine if a magnet has North or South on top.
+This tool is essential for a luthier when customers are ordering a single pickup.
 We need to know which magnetic orientation, as well as the coil direction, the pickup is.
 That way, we can send a new pickup that will match 100%.

 2.)
 Neodymium Magnet

-A Neodymium Magnet is pretty handy, especially if you work on a lot of Fender guitars and basses.
+A Neodymium Magnet is pretty handy, mainly if you work on a lot of Fender guitars and basses.
 A Neodymium magnet is a very (VERY) strong rod-style magnet which you can use to re-charge degaussed magnets.
 If you have two, you can even flip the entire magnetic direction of a pickup.

 To reverse the magnetic direction of a pickup, you’ll need to remove the pickup out of the guitar.
 If you have a Telecaster neck pickup with a cover, you’ll need to remove the cover.
 Find which magnetic direction repels (opposite), and force the Neodymium magnet until it attracts.
-Do the exact same thing to the same pole piece, now from the bottom.
+Do the same thing to the same pole piece, now from the bottom.
 See the image below for clarification.

 3.)
 Analog Multimeter

 Sure, it’s great to have a digital meter, but many overlook the power of an Analog Meter.
-With an Analog Meter, you can quickly tell if a pickup “Meters Up” or “Meters Down”.
+With an Analog Meter, you can quickly tell if a pickup “Meters Up” or “Meters Down.”
 “Metering” is luthier lingo for checking the phase of the pickup.
 You can do this with a digital meter, but it requires a little more care and time to do it right.
 An Analog Meter is my old stand-by in my office.
 Make sure you pick up one of each, as both serve different purposes!

 4.)
 Some Paraffin Wax

 Lindy uses this all the time to hold down a loose wire.
-He adds a bit, and quickly melts it with his soldering pencil.
+He adds a bit and quickly melts it with his soldering pencil.
 Problem solved.
 Encasing a loose wire with wax will protect the pickup and the wire from damage, corrosion, and microphonics.

-If you are more of a “One Stop Shop”, having a whole block will be very useful, especially if you plan on potting or re-potting pickups.
+If you are more of a “One Stop Shop,” having a whole block will be very useful, especially if you plan on potting or re-potting pickups.
 You can get an inexpensive Crock Pot and melt the wax in it.
-Pay attention to temperature – too hot, and you can warp plastic.
+Pay attention to temperature – too hot, and you can warp the plastic.
 We keep our baths to around 140-150 degrees Fahrenheit.

 5.)
 The Correct Solder

-Choosing the correct solder makes a huge difference when installing pickups.
+Choosing the correct solder makes a considerable difference when installing pickups.
 We use 1mm 60/40 Rosin Core Leaded Solder.
 That’s 60% Tin, 40% Lead.
 If you choose unleaded solder, you’ll have a hard time making your solder joints look nice and pretty.
 It’s also a pain to work with.